rlidwka/jju/README.md

  - `[Object], [Circular]` aren't parsed
  - no way of nicely representing multiline strings
  - unicode property names are way to hard to implement

+## Unicode support

+All json5 libraries MUST support 4 line terminator characters and 27 whitespace characters.
+Some libraries MAY choose not to include support for other unicode characters and apply following restrictions:

+Parsers that do not fully support unicode SHOULD treat all unknown characters starting with \x80 as unicode\_letter except for line terminators and whitespace characters.
+This way all valid json5 objects will be parsed correctly, but some invalid json5 objects will be parsed as well.

+Serializers that do not fully support unicode SHOULD treat all unknown characters starting with \x80 as control characters, and quote property names if they happen to be in there.
+This way all data will be serialized correctly.